 Fill out the wizard panels as described in Creating a Deploy Job.

-In addition to whatever other Deploy Job options you choose, make sure you select a host server (vCenter server, IBM frame, Solaris global zone, Citrix XenServer, Microsoft VMM host, or RedHat KVM host) as the target on the Targets panel.
+In addition to whatever other Deploy Job options you choose, make sure you select a host server (vCenter server, IBM frame, Solaris global zone, Citrix XenServer, Microsoft VMM host) as the target on the Targets panel.

 The IBM frame and the Citrix XenServer are represented by an agentless managed object.
 A VMware vCenter server might also be represented by an agentless managed object.
 Note that the Single-User Mode deploy options (Single-user mode without reboot/shutdown and Reboot/shutdown into single-user mode) of an BLPackage are not supported for agentless managed objects.